nortikin/sverchok/docs/nodes/spatial/voronoi_on_surface.rst

 * In UV space (2D voronoi).
 Voronoi diagram is generated in the U/V space of the surface and then mapped onto the surface.
-Since mapping defined by the curve can be very non-uniform, this can be very different from real Voronoi diagram calculated by Euclidian metric in 3D space.
+Since mapping defined by the curve can be very non-uniform, this can be very different from real Voronoi diagram calculated by Euclidean metric in 3D space.
 But for not-too-curved surfaces, this can be used as "good enough" approximation.
 * In 3D space.
 Voronoi diagram is calculated in 3D space for points on the surface.
 3D Voronoi diagram is volumetric structure, not flat, so in this